-Period Total number of shares purchased (1) Average price paid per share Total number of shares purchased as part of publicly announced plans or programs (2) shares that purchased un dollar value of t may yet be der the plans or rams (2)
+Period Total number of shares purchased (1) pr Average rice paid per share Total number of shares purchased as part of publicly announced plans or programs (2) of sh purch toximate dollar value nares that may yet be nased under the plans or programs (2)

 June 2022 2,542 \$ 384.57 \$ 181,254

-July 2022 1,785 \$ 394.20 \$ 181,254
+July 2022 1,785 \$ 394.20 - \$ 181,254

 August 2022 2,730 \$ 445.38 \$ 181,254

-7 057
+7,057

-- (1) Relates to shares repurchased to satisfy withholding tax obligations due upon the vesting or exercise of stock-based awards. - (2) As of August 31, 2022, a total of \$181.3 million remained available for future share repurchases under our existing share repurchase program.
+(1) Relates to shares repurchased to satisfy withholding tax obligations due upon the vesting or exercise of stock-based awards.

+(2) As of August 31, 2022, a total of \$181.3 million remained available for future share repurchases under our existing share repurchase program.
 Repurchases may be made from time to time in the open market and privately negotiated transactions, subject to market conditions.
 No minimum number of shares to be repurchased has been fixed.
 There is no timeframe to complete the share repurchase program and it is expected that share repurchases will be paid using existing and future cash generated by operations.
 Beginning in the second quarter of fiscal 2022, we suspended our share repurchase program until at least the second half of fiscal 2023, with the exception of potential minor repurchases to offset dilution from grants of equity awards or repurchases to satisfy withholding tax obligations due upon the vesting of stock-based awards.
 The suspension of our share repurchase program allows us to prioritize the repayment of debt under the 2022 Credit Facilities.
 Refer to Note 12, Debt for more information on the 2022 Credit Facilities.